 The word doctor is derived from the latin word docere, which means to teach.

-Educating patients about nutrition is at the foundation of Dr. Steiner's disease prevention practice.
+Educating patients about nutrition and wellness is at the foundation of Dr. Steiner's disease prevention practice.
 In the field of nutrition, there is a great deal of misinformation and conflcting theories.
 Dr. Steiner holds a Masters Degree in Human Nutrition from Columbia University's College of Physicians and Surgeons and has a solid grounding in the science of nutrition.

 His approach to nutrition is centered around eating whole unprocessed foods including whole grains, fruits, seeds, nuts, vegetables, legumes, and lean meats (optional) in the optimal balance, combined with a personalized exercise regimen.
 Dr. Steiner and his patients work together as a team to build a permanent change in lifestyle and attitude toward eating and exercise so that they may have a longer and healthier life.